 \section{Methods}

 As the quotient space represents the ``essential states'' of a system with symmetry, a principled diffusion model for the system is expected to be built on it.
-In this section, we unroll the development of the quotient-space diffusion model by deriving the projected diffusion process onto the quotient space, then lift it back into the total space (\ie, the original space) for convenient implementation.
-We then derive the specialization in the $\bbR^{3N}/\SE(3)$ case for molecular structure generation, followed by training and sampling algorithms.
-Finally we highlight the merit of the quotient-space diffusion in reducing training difficulty and sampler validity with a comparative analysis with existing symmetry treatments.
+We unroll the development by first deriving the projected diffusion process onto the quotient space, then lifting it back into the total space (\ie, the original space $\clM$) for convenient implementation.
+See \figref{manifold} for illustration of involved concepts and the scheme of the development.
+We then derive the specification in the $\bbR^{3N}/\SE(3)$ case for molecular structure generation, followed by training and sampling algorithms.
+Finally, we highlight the merit of the quotient-space diffusion in reducing training difficulty and sampler validity with a comparative analysis with existing symmetry treatments.